anaplan-engineering/azuki/README.md

 The BDS process is much like BDD, and it too requires a DSL in which to write scenarios.
 However, unlike BDD, where the inputs are ACs and the output is code, with BDS we look to establish ACs and use those to drive the creation of the specification, with both being valuable artifacts of the process.

-For each behaviour, we first determine a basic AC and then write a natural language description of that AC.
+For each behavior, we first determine a basic AC and then write a natural language description of that AC.
 A scenario is then created to exemplify the AC; this may involve the extension of the DSL if new language is needed to express the criterion.
-This scenario now forms an executable acceptance criterion (EAC) that we can use to validate the behaviour of both the specification and the target implementation.
+This scenario now forms an executable acceptance criterion (EAC), that we can use to validate the behavior of both the specification and the target implementation.
 We then create/extend the specification to ensure that the EAC is satisfied.
-This process is repeated until we have identified all ACs for the behaviour and have constructed a specification that can be shown to satisfy them.
+This process is repeated until we have identified all ACs for the behavior and have constructed a specification that can be shown to satisfy them.

 Running scenarios requires a DSL in which to express the actions and checks of the system in the stakeholder's language, and means by which to translate that language into commands and queries that the implementation can execute.
 Cucumber is synonymous with BDD, but we found it unsuitable for use with BDS.